UniversalDependencies/docs/_cs-overview/specific-syntax.md

 ~~~

 Note that Czech does not have promotion of auxiliaries like in English _I did not come but he did._
+Occasionally _yes/no_ is used to construct similar sentences, as in
+_Já jsem nepřišel, ale on ano._ lit. _I have not-come, but he yes._

 We do not use promotion when a verb is missing and two or more arguments of the verb are present.
 A frequent special case of this is coordination of clauses that share the same verb but only the